Getting More Out of Claude Code (1) — Memory, Skills, and Hooks

 notify-send 'Claude Code' 'Claude Code needs your attention'.

-Type /hooks to verify registered hooks.
+Type /hooks to see registered hooks.

 3.3 Practical hook recipes

-Auto-format after file edits
+Auto-format after edits

 .claude/settings.json (project level):